Hi, I'm Kate (she/her)

 Individuals, Families & Couples

-Please note, I do not work with early years and young children
+Please note, I do not work with early years and children under 8

 Schools, Colleges & Universities